 - Masking tape

-Clean the gold mirror by wiping off any dust and removing any grease marks.
+Clean the gold mirror frame by wiping off any dust and removing any grease marks, a damp cloth is useful for this.

 Place the mirror on top of tin cans so you can easily reach the edges of the side of the frame.

-Using masking tape mask around the mirror, next to the frame, this will save you accidentally painting the mirror.
+To protect a mirror when painting a frame use a masking tape mask around the very edges of the mirror, next to the frame, this will save you accidentally painting the mirror.

-Paint the frame, working the paint into all the recesses in the frame.
+Whichever paint you have chosen to work with a apply a thin layer to the entire frame, working the paint into all the recesses in the frame.

 Remove the masking tape – if this has stuck to the paint you can score around the edge of the frame with a knife.

-If like me you have the odd splash of paint on to the frame clean with glass cleaner and microfibre cloth.
+If like me you have the odd splash of paint clean the entire mirror with glass cleaner and microfiber cloth.